labstreaminglayer/plugin-UE4/README.md

 ## Install

 This plugin isn't (yet?) on the marketplace.
-To add it to your project, copy this entire folder into your `/[Project Root]/Plugins/` folder.
+To add it to your project, copy this entire folder into your `/[Project Root]/Plugins/` folder or you can even git clone it in there: `[Project Root]\Plugins> git clone https://github.com/labstreaminglayer/plugin-UE4.git LSL`.
 If you want to use this plugin across multiple projects, it might be better to place it in your `/[UE4 Root]/Engine/Plugins/` folder.
 The UE4 Editor must be restarted after moving the plugin.
 You may be asked to rebuild the module when the editor relaunches; please choose "Yes" to rebuild.

 To verify the plugin is installed, open the Plugins menu (Edit > Plugins) and the plugin should be listed under the "Input Devices" category, possibly under the Project section at the bottom.

 ## Using LSL in a UE4 project

+### Receiving external data with an LSL Inlet

-Here are some simple step-by-step instructions to a minimal LSL integration in a UE4 project.
+Here are some simple step-by-step instructions to a minimal LSL Inlet integration in a UE4 project.

 0. Run a LSL stream on your network.
 It must have a `float` data type (and for this example, at least 2 channels).
 1. Place an Actor (e.g. Cube) into the scene at Location (250, 0, 100).